ElisaSalviato/SAMMY-method_4f/README.md

 Rscript Scripts/3.1-bw_binner.R Output_examples/03a-S4_C2C12.bw untreated 4f C2C12 S4 250000 20240213 mm9 Input_examples/Split_chrs/mm9_chromsizes.bed Input_examples/Split_chrs/mm9_only-canonical_chromsizes.bed Output_examples/04-Splitted_chromosomes
 ```

-### 3.1) Create compartment R objects
+### 3.1) Create compartment and subcompartment R objects

 **Script.** `SAMMY_Compartment_getRobject_github.R`, `SAMMY_Compartment_utilityfunction_github.R`.

 **Software.** `R`(suggested version 3.6.0) with the following packages: `data.table`, `GenomicRanges`, `pbapply`, `Matrix`.

-**Aim.** Create and store all the required .Rdata objects used to call compartments by chromosome.
+**Aim.** Create and store all the required `.Rdata` objects used to call compartments by chromosome.
 Namely, the following steps will be performed for each chromosome:
 1. Read and save 1-dimensional (1D) tracks (i.e., S2S, S2L, S3 and S4 fractions);
 2. Read and save 2-dimensional (2D) data (i.e., Hi-C matrix);
-3. Read 1D and 2D data, compute and save correlation matrix and bin coordinates;
+3. Read 1D and 2D data, compute and save (a) correlation matrix and (b) bin coordinates;
 4. Read correlation matrices, compute eigenvectors and store the first principal component (PC1);
 5. *(optional)* Read bin coordinates and compute the chromHMM states occupancy for each bin.

+> [!NOTE]
+> For the compartments estimation in [*"Compute A and B compartments"*](#32-compute-a-and-b-compartments) all the steps (1, 2, 3a, 3b and 4) and the created objects are required.
+For subcompartment estimation in [*"Compute subcompartments"*](#33-compute-subcompartments) only step 1 is required.

 **Input files.**
-- SAMMY-seq bigwig files split for each chromosome (see point 3.0);
+- SAMMY-seq bigwig files, split by chromosome (see output in [*"Preparing file for compartment calling"*](#30--preparing-file-for-compartment-calling));
 - bins table and Hi-C cooler files split by chromosome (recommend resolution 250 kb);
 - *(optional)* ChormHMM segmentation of the genome (.dense file);

 > [!TIP]
-> Bins table and Hi-C cooler file can be obtained with the following command (cooler):
+> Bins table and Hi-C cooler file can be obtained with the following command ([cooler](https://cooler.readthedocs.io/en/latest/datamodel.html)):
 > ```
-> cooler dump --table bins --header --out HiC_50000_bins.txt.gz 4DNFIMDOXUT8.mcool::/resolutions/50000
+> cooler dump --table bins --header --out HiC_250000_bins.txt.gz 4DNFIMDOXUT8.mcool::/resolutions/250000
-> cooler dump --range chr18:0-80373285 --balanced --header --out HiC_50000_chr18_counts.txt.gz 4DNFIMDOXUT8.mcool::/resolutions/50000
+> cooler dump --range chr18:0-80373285 --balanced --header --out HiC_250000_chr18_counts.txt.gz 4DNFIMDOXUT8.mcool::/resolutions/250000
 > ```
 > Example mcool file can be downloded from [4DN portal](https://data.4dnucleome.org/files-processed/4DNFIMDOXUT8/).

 **Input variable.** Input variables can be set within the script as follow:
 ```
-# <chr> Path to the folder that contains the data
+# <chr> Path to the main folder
-prefix.path<-"/"
+prefix.path<-"/Analysis/"
 # <chr> Name used as prefix for the created RData objects
 prefix.name<-"Fibroblast_paper_202301_"